The Impact of ESG on Financial Performance and Corporate Reputation

 Data collection :

 Organisations must start collecting data on the risks involved in their supply chain.
-Identifying and assessing the ESG risks associated with the suppliers and the sourced products is essential.
+Identifying and assessing the ESG risks associated with the suppliers and the sourced products is essential for understanding the relationship between ESG and financial performance, as well as the effect of ESG on firm performance.

 ESG risk assessment :